Rural poverty: Insufficient access to markets

+Rural versus urban poverty in the US

+In the United States, the poverty rate is both higher and more persistent in rural areas than urban areas.
+Rural workers are disadvantaged by lower wages and less access to better paying labor markets.
+As a result, underemployment and informal work are more prevalent in rural areas than urban areas.
+Where formal employment is found, it acts as less of a buffer against poverty.
+Among persistent poverty counties, 95 percent are rural, while only 2 percent are urban.

 Lack of non-motorised load-carrying wheeled vehicles (handcarts and wheelbarrows)

 Numerous international development organisations have studied, reported, recommended and agreed that lack of mobility impedes human progress and development.
 Yet there is very little evidence of anyone attempting to actually address and alleviate the problem by introducing handcarts and wheelbarrows into remote and rural areas where they would be most beneficial.

-Rural versus urban poverty--United States

-In the United States, where rural poverty rates are higher and more persistent than in urban areas, rural workers are disadvantaged by lower wages and less access to better paying labor markets.
-As a result, underemployment and informal work are more prevalent in rural areas, and where formal employment is found, it acts as less of a buffer against poverty.
-As a result, rural poverty in the U.S. is more persistent than urban poverty – 95 percent of persistent poverty counties in the U.S. are rural, while only 2 percent of persistent poverty counties are urban.

 Opening up of economies to international trade

 Some macro-level economic changes have been associated with an increase in spatial inequalities.
 There have been numerous studies showing a link between more open trade, accompanied by other neoliberal policies, and higher incidences of rural poverty and spatial inequalities In China, for example, greater trade openness provides at least partial explanation for more pronounced rural-urban disparities, and in Vietnam, trade liberalization has resulted in higher poverty rates in rural areas.
 Both of these nations demonstrate that despite greater openness and growth, spatial inequalities do not necessarily decrease accordingly with overall economic growth.
 Moreover, the promotion of export-oriented agriculture has been linked to decreased food security for rural populations.